wayne930242/my_langchain_pa/README.md

 The terminal should output: `Installed 30 object(s) from 1 fixture(s)`.

-If an error message appears then run `poetry ./manage.py migrate --run-syncdb` and `poetry run ./manage.py migrate` first and then `poetry run ./manage.py loaddata fixture` should work.
+If an error message appears then run `poetry run ./manage.py migrate --run-syncdb` and `poetry run ./manage.py migrate` first and then `poetry run ./manage.py loaddata fixture` should work.

 ## 2. Confirm your backend is functioning